belle2/basf2/online_book/basf2/vertex_fitting.rst

     **Questions**:

-        * What is a decay vertex and why do I care?
+        * What is a vertex fit?
+        * When do I want to perform a vertex fit?
-        * How can I fit vertices?
+	* How should I choose my fit and constraints?

     **Objectives**:

-        * Perform vertex fitting
+        * Perform vertex fit of a decay

+Vertex/Kinematic fitting is a technique where one uses prior knowledge on the nature of a decay to improve the measurement of its observables.

 .. admonition:: Key points